-- The authors state that "use of the oral hormonal contraceptive pills in athletes with functional hypothalamic amenorrhea have been reported to have a detrimental effect on BMD through the suppression of androgen secretion and cause premature closure of the epiphyses compromising growth of the long bones in adolescents."
-The authors cite Scheid et al.60 Scheid et al60 is the wrong reference as that paper has nothing to do with any of these factors. - 7.
+- 6. The authors state that "use of the oral hormonal contraceptive pills in athletes with functional hypothalamic amenorrhea have been reported to have a detrimental effect on BMD through the suppression of androgen secretion and cause premature closure of the epiphyses compromising growth of the long bones in adolescents."
+The authors cite Scheid et al. Scheid - 7.
 Throughout the treatment section, no critical analysis of randomised controlled trials versus prospective studies is presented and no source literature is referenced.
 This is a major flaw as treatment recommendations are included in the IOC paper.
 In addition, treatment recommendations for bone health in men are not based on studies in male athletes.